ufal/npfl138/exam/questions.md

   and ReLUs) and also the improved variant with full pre-activation.
 [5]

-- Compare the bottleneck block of ResNet and ResNeXt architectures (draw the latter using convolutions only, i.e., do not use grouped convolutions).
+- Compare the bottleneck block of ResNet and ResNeXt architectures (draw the latter using regular convolutions only, i.e., do not use a grouped convolution).
 [5]

 - Describe the CNN regularization method of networks with stochastic depth.
 [5]